 Here at the UK Defence Journal we pride ourselves on being a team of volunteers, we’re not paid or funded by anyone.
-Our staff is composed of defence professionals, cyber security and international relations graduates, serving and former military personnel, industry specialists as well as everyday military and defence enthusiasts.
+Our team is composed of defence professionals, cyber security and international relations graduates, serving and former military personnel, industry specialists as well as everyday military and defence enthusiasts.

 The UK Defence Journal has no affiliation to any party or political group, our members are drawn from across the political spectrum.

 Find out more about each author below but please note, we frequently publish work by new authors and as such, they may not yet be present in this list but if you need any information, please feel free to send us an e-mail!